Oak Creek, Wisconsin: History

 In recent years, the 85-acre site called the Drexel Town Square, built on part of the site where the gigantic AC Spark Plug factory once stood, has become the city's newest economic venture.
 It is home to a number of retail shops, restaurants, a hotel, residential buildings, and a medical facility.
 The Civic Center includes city hall and the public library.
 The town square also features a farmers market, splash pad, ice rink, and an outdoor amphitheater.
 The town square development won the 2016 Vision Award from the Milwaukee Business Journal.

 Geography

 Oak Creek is located at (42.884347, −87.899209).

 It is part of the Milwaukee metropolitan area and borders the cities of Milwaukee and Greenfield to the north, the city of South Milwaukee to the north and east, Lake Michigan to the east, the village of Caledonia to the south, the city of Franklin and the village of Greendale to the west.

-According to the United States Census Bureau, the city has a total area of 28.45 sqmi, all of it being land.
+According to the United States Census Bureau, the city has a total area of 28.45 sqmi, all land.

 A small section of the Root River flows north from Racine County through Oak Creek at its southern edge at the Root River Parkway.
 Additionally, the Oak Creek watershed originates in the city of Franklin and meanders through to Grant Park in South Milwaukee, and ultimately into Lake Michigan.
 The stream drains about 26 square miles.